Join us on a Small Isles five-day expedition where we explore the islands’ dramatic, remote and inaccessible coastline and wild camp as we journey.

 Accommodation is wild camping and self-catering.
 The legendary Sea Kayak Plockton flapjack will be provided for elevenses.

-Our expedition is led by Ali Rose.
-He has a passion for expeditions, and looks forward to sharing his expertise, stories and humour!
+Our expedition is led by Ali Rose and Alison French.
+Ali has a passion for expeditions, and looks forward to sharing his expertise with you.
+Alison will be there to provide the flapjack!

 Total cost is £625. £205 deposit is required to secure your place with the balance payable 10 weeks before the trip.